 5. Rapid Rewards Shopping – 9,622 points

-Most of these points come from offers like 700-1100 points for subscribing to Barron’s, Wall Street Journal, New York Times, Texture and more.
+Most of these points come from offers like 700-1100 points for subscribing to Barron’s, Wall Street Journal, The Economist, Motley Fool and more.
 The rest is from holiday and other spending that we started at the shopping portal.

 6. Spending on the Southwest Credit Cards – 5,672 points

 I hold two Southwest Rapid Rewards Visa cards: Southwest Rapid Rewards Visa Premier (personal) and Southwest Rapid Rewards Visa Premier Business.
-This total came from spending on these cards for which I mostly earned 1 point per dollar spent.
+This total came from spending on these cards for which I mostly earned 1 point per dollar.

 7. Bonus Points for a Tweet – 5,000 points